Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 • What else – Indian cuisine has a huge influence in Nepal and you can find a large variety pretty much everywhere.
 I did miss my greens, as I am very big on salad and in Nepal you don’t have the option for fresh green salads.
 I also avoided eating meat, as they are not very big on red meat.
 I did try some dishes with chicken and fish and they were all delicious.

-Photography & Electronic Equipments
+Photography & Electronic Equipment

 There are so many amazing opportunities for photos and videos, so it is impossible not to capture the amazing moments while traveling around.
 Therefore, do not forget to bring your camera equipment with you:

-Nepal Trip Plan final thoughts
+Nepal Trip Planner final thoughts

 Make sure you have the places you want to visit highlighted.
 Nepal offers amazing things to do and explore.
 You can visit my Travel Planning and print the easy 10-steps to plan an international trip.